Lifestyle Guide

 Before choosing a dog for a busy family, ask yourself:

-• Does the dog need a household built around it, or can it fit more naturally into family life?
+• Does this dog need the household built around it, or can it fit more naturally into family life?

 • Are your kids old enough to interact respectfully and consistently with a dog?